absorensen/numbers_go_brrrr/m4_real_time_systems/s3_architecture_and_design.md

 </figure>

 All of these reasons about "what if, load balancing, thread this and thread that" are arguments why that component should be encapsulated.
-You could try out preprocessing the entire dataset into one big file, or several big pages and have the data loader administrate that entire process, or you could try increasing the load on the worker threads through coroutines.
+You could try out preprocessing the entire dataset into one big file, or several big pages, and have the data loader administrate that entire process, or you could try increasing the load on the worker threads through coroutines.
 You could even implement both and then switch between them based on which system your application was running on.
 In any case, encapsulating your code into a data loader component might prohibit you